drkostas/JobApplicationBot/README.md

 ## Acknowledgments <a name = "acknowledgments"></a>

-* Thanks το PurpleBooth fort the [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
+* Thanks το PurpleBooth for the [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)